 Released for TV in the early nineties, My Little Pony Tales is the second TV series based on the toyline, My Little Pony, by Hasbro.
 Unlike the previous incarnation like My Little Pony 'n' Friends, which was a fantasy/adventure series, this was decided to give the ponies a slice of life angle, and removed most of the fantasy elements.
 As the result, the only breed of pony in this series are Earth Ponies.
 Your mileage will vary on whether this was a good thing or not.
-The show was set in a town named Colton (sometimes Coltonville) which is somewhere in Ponyland.The show centered on seven pony girls named Starlight, Sweetheart, Melody, Brighteyes, Patch, Clover, and Bon Bon.
+The show was set in an unnamed suburb, somewhere in Ponyland.The show centered on seven pony girls named Starlight, Sweetheart, Melody, Brighteyes, Patch, Clover, and Bon Bon.
 However, the show is notable for averting the Lady Land rule that My Little Pony normally prescribes to by introducing three male ponies: Ace, Teddy, and Lancer.
 The show focused on their daily lives and how they dealt with things like stage fright, dating, personal responsibility, the environment, pets, cultural differences, school, trust, bullies, and other things normal kids deal with.
 This was the first of three attempts to make a Slice of Life style My Little Pony show.
 The producers did this to try to reach their core demographic, girls, who watched the original series but would be old enough by then to worry about any of the above issues the show tackled.
 Depending on who you ask, it may or may not have been a good idea.The series was met with mixed responses from its viewers and only lasted a single season of 26 fifteen-minute shorts as the result.
 Some see that as a good thing.
 Others think it was too good to last.
 Much like its predecessor, My Little Pony And Friends, the series was comprised of quarter hour shorts, but unlike before, shared its running time with no other properties.
 The series ran for twenty-six episodes told over the course of thirteen airings in 1992.

 My Little Pony Tales contains examples of: